 This course will examine key issues in the history of the modern world.
 The course will focus on exploring political, economic, and/or intellectual change and on the impact of interactions between a number of different parts of the world.
 There will be a focus on significant transnational events over an extended time period.
 Each instructor will choose a theme, or series of themes, to organize the material; the course is not intended to be comprehensive.
 Themes may also change by semester.
-3 class hours a week

-WRIT100 English Language lab
+WRIT100 English Language